The threshold for jigsaw percolation on random graphs: Proof of part (ii) of Theorem

 The proof of the lower bound of Theorem~\ref{thm:pc} could now be rephrased as follows.
 First, observe that if $G$ percolates, then, by merging components two at a time, we have that $V(G)$ must contain an internally spanned set of size roughly $\log n$.
 Second, using well-known properties of trees, one can show that if $p$ is small then this event is unlikely to occur.

 The proof of the upper bound is divided into three parts, with a corresponding division of both the red and blue edges into three subsets.
 In the first part of the proof we show that with high probability there is a set $A$ of at least $(\log n)^{3/2}$ vertices which is internally spanned by the first set of (red and blue) edges.
-This is the core of the proof: the `bottleneck' event to percolation (in a certain sense) is the existence of an internally spanned set of size about $\log n$.\footnote{This observation was also exploited in the proof of the lower bound.} Then we show, using the second set of edges, that with high probability the set $A$ is contained in an internally spanned (with respect to the edges reveal so far) set $B$ of size $n/16$.
+This is the core of the proof: the `bottleneck' event to percolation (in a certain sense) is the existence of an internally spanned set of size about $\log n$.\footnote{This observation was also exploited in the proof of the lower bound, although it is nothing new: a similar idea was used in~\cite{BCDS,GS} on jigsaw percolation, and previously in~\cite{AL,Hol} (among many other papers) on bootstrap percolation.} Then we show, using the second set of edges, that with high probability the set $A$ is contained in an internally spanned (with respect to the edges reveal so far) set $B$ of size $n/16$.
 Finally, using the condition~\eqref{eq:conn}, we show using the third set of edges and the set $B$ that with high probability the whole vertex set is internally spanned.

 In each of the first two parts we specify an `exploration algorithm', in which the edges of each of the underlying graphs are revealed in an order that depends on what has been observed so far.
 The purpose is to reveal as few edges as possible (in order that we may reveal them later if necessary) in the search for a nested sequence of internally spanned sets.
 The algorithms are set out explicitly in Definitions~\ref{def:alg1} and~\ref{def:alg2}.